UW Women's Center

 Who is eligible?

-Any undergraduate or graduate who attends a two-year college or a four-year university in Washington State (or has a permanent address here) and is enrolled for the 2015-2016 academic school year is eligible to apply.
+Any undergraduate or graduate who attends a two-year college or a four-year university in Washington State (or has a permanent address here) and was enrolled for the 2016-2017 academic school year is eligible to apply.

 You don’t need to be a political science major or be involved in formal political roles to be considered.
 In fact, we’re looking for students with all kinds of interests and backgrounds: we’ve had students with majors as diverse as Music, Engineering, Journalism, Neuroscience, Spanish, Business, Anthropology, Nursing and more.

 How much does it cost?

 The only cost to students who are accepted for admission is a $150.00 non-refundable registration fee.
 The fee covers food, parking, and all program materials for the 6 days of the Institute.
 Students are encouraged to seek funding through their school’s programs and departments.
 A limited number of scholarships are available for students who are unable to obtain funding from their schools.
 To apply for a scholarship or housing, please submit the supplemental Scholarship and Housing Application* along with the general application.
 Those who are accepted to the program will be notified of their scholarship or housing award.

 Can I nominate someone to apply?